QasimK/arch-desktop/src/13_fscrypt.md

 # fscrypt

-A directory, including its filenames, but excluding metadata like timestamps, the sizes and number of files and extended attributes, can be encrypted using `fscrypt`.
+Encrypt a directory, including its filenames, but excluding metadata like timestamps, the sizes and number of files and extended attributes.

 This is a simple solution to protect sensitive documents from malware or mistakes—to a certain extent.
 It can also be used to provide an additional level of isolation where Linux users are used as sort-of "profiles".